marefpceo/express-inventory-app/README.md

-# Express Inventory App
+# Express Inventory App v2.0
+### Changes and Updates
+- Major change is moving to PostgreSQL from MongoDB

 ### Introduction
 Express Inventory App is an inventory management web application designed for a ficticous grocery store.
 The app makes use of CRUD methods for managing, maintaining and updating the store's inventory.
-The app aims to give users a quick and efficient way view and manage inventories, by organizing items by categories and subcategories.
+The app aims to give users a quick and efficient way view and manage inventories, organizing items by categories and subcategories.

 Express Inventory App is from the The Odin Project course's NodeJS Module, Project: Inventory Application.